Enhanced second harmonic generation in high-$Q$ all-dielectric metasurfaces with backward frequency conversion: Resonantly enhanced SHG with backward frequency conversion

 In Fig. \ref{fig4}(d), we finally explore the dependence of the SHG efficiency on the incident pump intensity.
 The SHG conversion efficiency with undepleted approximation is proportional to the light intensity.
 This implies the nonlinear SHG efficiency can be enhanced by orders of magnitude by increasing the input light intensity.
-However, it is not feasible in practice when the backward coupling is taken into account.
-With the backward coupling effect of the SH radiation field on the fundamental field, the SHG efficiency would not increase linearly, but reach saturation as the pump intensity further increases, as shown in Fig. \ref{fig4}(d).
-In the proposed metasurface, the SHG efficiency is $8.90\times10^{-3}$ at pump intensity of 30 GW/cm$^{2}$ when backward coupling is considered, much smaller than the efficiency of $1.30\times10^{-2}$ with the undepleted approximation.
-This backward coupling would be observable when implementing very high pump intensity\cite{Zalogina2023,Zograf2022,Gao2018,Timpu2019}.
+However, it is not feasible in practice when the backward frequency conversion is taken into account.
+With the backward frequency conversion of the SH radiation field on the fundamental field, the SHG efficiency would not increase linearly, but reach saturation as the pump intensity further increases, as shown in Fig. \ref{fig4}(d).
+In the proposed metasurface, the SHG efficiency is $3.74\times10^{-2}$ at pump intensity of 20 MW/cm$^{2}$ when the backward frequency conversion is considered, much smaller than the efficiency of $5.73\times10^{-2}$ with the undepleted approximation.
+This backward frequency conversion would be observable when implementing very high pump intensity\cite{Zalogina2023,Zograf2022,Gao2018,Timpu2019}.
+It is noticed that the irreversible damage of the nonlinear material AlGaAs may occur at very high incident pump intensity due to the increased absorption enhanced by the resonantly enhanced local electric field.
+Previous experiments have reported the damage threshold for the incident peak intensity is approximately several GW/cm$^{2}$.
+Specifically, the damage threshold $I_{\text{d}}$ is determined by two factors: 1) the intensity of the incident pump $I$; 2) the enhancement of the local electric field $f$, which can be expressed by a simple relation $I_{\text{d}}=f^{2}I$.
+Considering the experimentally estimated values of $f_{1}^{2}=30$ and $I_{1}=8.1$ GW/cm$^{2}$\cite{Liu2016,Gili2016}, and the theoretically calculated $f_{2}=110$ that can be observed from the inset in Fig. 3(c), the threshold of incident intensity can be obtained as $I_{2}=20.1$ MW/cm$^{2}$.
+Therefore, we would end with a maximum incident pump intensity $<20$ MW/cm$^{2}$ in Fig. 4(d).